School-record 6 TDs for Burrow, No. 4 LSU routs Vandy 66-38

 NASHVILLE, Tenn.
+(AP) — LSU always has played stingy defense.
+Now the Tigers have a high-octane offense and no plans at all to slow down anytime soon.

+“Score, be aggressive,” LSU coach Ed Orgeron said.
+“That’s our mentality.
+We’re going to be aggressive.
+We’re going to go get it.
+We’re not slowing down for anything.”

-(AP) — Joe Burrow tossed four of his school-record six touchdown passes to Ja’Marr Chase and threw for 398 yards Saturday, leading No. 4 LSU to a 66-38 romp over Vanderbilt in the Tigers’ Southeastern Conference opener.
+The Tigers’ aggressive approach paid off Saturday as Joe Burrow tossed four of his school-record six touchdown passes to Ja’Marr Chase and threw for 398 yards, leading No. 4 LSU to a 66-38 romp over Vanderbilt.

+“They told me when it happened,” Burrow said of his TD record.
+“I was more focused on going to get another one.”

-LSU (4-0) beat Vanderbilt (0-3, 0-2) for the eighth straight time and improved to 12-5 all-time in Nashville in the first game between these SEC charter members since 2010.
+LSU (4-0, 1-0 Southeastern Conference) beat Vanderbilt (0-3, 0-2) for the eighth straight time.
+This marked the first meeting between these SEC charter members since 2010.

-The Tigers showed off their new high-powered offense, scoring their most points this season and most ever in regulation against an SEC opponent.
-They needed 2:11 or less on their first seven scoring drives, and LSU scored 4 seconds after Micah Baskerville returned an onside kick 46 yards to open the third quarter on Burrow’s fifth TD pass.
+The Tigers scored their most points this season and most ever in regulation against an SEC opponent.
+The 104 combined points tied South Carolina’s 65-39 win over Mississippi State in 1995 for the fourth-highest scoring total in an SEC game that didn’t go into overtime.

+They needed 2 minutes, 11 seconds, or less on each of their first seven scoring drives.
+LSU also scored 4 seconds after Micah Baskerville returned an onside kick 46 yards to open the third quarter on Burrow’s fifth TD pass.

 Baskerville later blocked a punt he recovered for a TD.